 SupportPay

-Joy for Aging Loved Ones During the Holidays
+Caring for Elderly Parents: Bringing Joy to Aging Loved Ones During the Holidays

 In this post, we’ll share tips, resources, and ideas on how to make the holidays brighter for your aging loved ones and simplify caregiving.
 We want to ensure they feel seen and included and reduce the stress and overwhelm that can come with the season.